Skip to content

 Provisional improvement notices (PIN)

-Within 7 days of a PIN being issued, the person to whom it was issued or the PCBU at the workplace, if the person is a worker, may ask for an inspector to review the notice.
+Within 3 days of a PIN being issued, the person to whom it was issued or the PCBU at the workplace, if the person is a worker, may request an inspector be appointed to review the notice.
 The operation of the PIN is stayed until the inspector makes a decision on the review.
 An inspector can review a PIN even if the period for compliance with the notice has expired.

 The inspector will review the PIN and will enquire into the circumstances of the PIN.
 The inspector will either: